cjus/node-neo4j-presentation/presentation/readme.md

 #### Most connected organizations

 Here we see which organizations are the most connected.
 Neo4j returns a table view because the following query focuses on the aggregation of the relationship type (r).
-This is how we're able to see the varied types of relationship without knowing their labels.
+This is how we're able to see the varied types of relationships without knowing their labels.

 ```
 MATCH (o:Organization)-[r]-()